hunter-teacher-cert/reg_assignments-SAYbaw/02_data/README.md

 Step 8
 Create for loop using printf to create a neat table of data.
-Do a function call to displayData at the bottom of getData(), making sure to pass the appropriate arrays as arguments.
-After your done and you make sure all is aligned correctly and your fields are the correct size and properly justified, you can create a nice ASCII header above the for loop as I have done here with column headings.
+Do a function call to displayData() at the bottom of getData(), making sure to pass the appropriate arrays as arguments.
+After you're done and you make sure all is aligned correctly and your fields are the correct size and properly justified, you can create a nice ASCII header above the for loop as I have done here with column headings.